Generating Class-Level Integration Tests Using Call Site Information: Empirical evaluation

-To address the random nature of the three tools, we repeat each run \nrun times (140 pairs of classes $\times$ 5 executions $\times$ \nrun repetitions $=$ 14,000 executions).
+To address the random nature of the three tools, we repeat each run \nrun times (140 pairs of classes $\times$ 4 executions $\times$ \nrun repetitions $=$ 11,200 executions).
 Moreover, each \cling run is configured with a search budget of five minutes, including two minutes of search initialization timeout.
-To allow a fair comparison, we run \randoop and \evosuite for five minutes on each caller/callee class, including default initialization timeout (14,000 $\times$ 5 minutes $\simeq$ 48.6 days execution time for test case generation).
+To allow a fair comparison, we run \evosuite for five minutes on each caller and callee class, and \randoop for ten minutes as it generates tests for both the caller and the callee, including default initialization timeout.
+This represents a total of $\sim$48.6 days execution time for test case generation.